 The titular bird-being is weakened, and needs energy to restore itself.
 So it crawls onto Scott's sleeping body, narrating how it "need[s] so much".
 This led to fans nicknaming it a "cosmic stalker."
 Other scenes are even better.

 Phoenix Force:(to Jean) He always wanted you.
 Maybe that's why I like being you so much.

 In the finale, Cyclops shoots his Eye Beams directly at the Phoenix, who's flinging her limbs outward and screaming ecstatically; "Yes!
 More!"
-The stream of Cyclops's power, incidentally, lands right on the Phoenix's cleavagenote What a pig.
+The stream of Cyclops's power, incidentally, lands right on the Phoenix's cleavage.

 She-Hulk: Apparently, transforming from her puny human state into the green goddess is the equivalent of sexual orgasm to her, as was showcased in not only the Ultimate incarnation, but on the classic 1990s cartoon as well, which was supposedly for the "younger" crowd.

 In the past, the situation of mutants was compared to ethnic minorities, and was originally meant as a metaphor of the Civil Rights movement of the 1960s.
 Since the 70s, however, they've shown a tendency to make discussions of being a mutant sound like they're about LGBT rights, particularly after racial minority groups complained of the co-option of their struggle for characters who, as a whole, are mainly white.
 In any case, LGBT is a better fit - mutation, after all, develops at puberty, with parents varying from supportive to... really not, and a lot of the anti-mutant groups are religiously based, calling mutants abominations before God.
 The first film trilogy hammered this home with the famous line, "Have you ever tried... not being a mutant?"